jetpks/slush.systems/content/posts/brace-expansion-is-pretty-neat.md

 ### Brace expansion

 Brace expansion works a little bit like a `for each` loop.
-For each item inside the brackets, you get a parameters with the item in place of the brackets.
+For each item inside the brackets, you get a parameter with the item in place of the braces.
 For example,

 ```fish